MicrosoftDocs/learn/learn-pr/azure/review-azure-infrastructure-changes-using-bicep-pull-requests/includes/3-exercise-protect-main-branch.md

 ::: zone pivot="github"

 You've learned why it's not advisable to push directly to the *main* branch.
-Here, you try to break that guideline so you can see how GitHub prevents you from accidentally pushing your changes to a protected branch.
+Here, you try to break that guideline so you can see how your main branch's protection prevents you from accidentally pushing your changes to a protected branch.

 1. In the Visual Studio Code terminal, run the following statements to switch to the *main* branch and merge the *add-orders-queue* branch to it: